facebook/relay/website/versioned_docs/version-v4.0.0/Modern-LocalStateManagement.md

 ## Querying local state

 Accessing local data is no different from querying your GraphQL server.
-Here, we use a [QueryRenderer](./query-renderer) to get the current `User` via the `viewer` field, along with her name and the list of notes.
+Here, we use a [QueryRenderer](./query-renderer) to get the current `User` via the `viewer` field, along with their name and the list of notes.

 ```javascript
 // Example.js